 The food isn’t gourmet, but rather a delicious rendition of regular staples.
 Case in point: I had a fabulous burger and Karin enjoyed her Caesar salad.
 Prices are on the higher end.

 Where Mangos needs to improve is the notoriously slow service.
-I’ve talked to people that believe they like to ignore English-speakers and just take care of the locals.
+I’ve talked to people who believe they like to ignore English speakers and just take care of the locals.
 Still, very good food.

 Social Bar & Restaurant

 Normally I wouldn’t recommend a hotel restaurant, because they usually aren’t anything to write home about.
 But this Hilton Hotel restaurant was great.
-Props for English-speaking staff that were attentive and professional.
+Props to the English-speaking staff who were attentive and professional.

 The atmosphere at Social was enjoyable, with music playing and people chatting.